svrvt/ansible-mrlesmithjr-collections/roles/ansible-zfs/README.md

   #     read_only: "no"
   #     share_name: Movies
   #     writable: "yes"
+  #   xattr: sa
+  #   acltype: posixacl
   #   state: present
   #   #standard (default) | always | disabled
   #   sync: disabled
+  # - name: encrypted-fs
+  #   pool: tank
+  #   state: present
+  #   # The encryption algorithm to use, or just "on" to use the default one picked by ZFS.
+  #   encryption: aes-256-gcm
+  #   # Where to lookup the key on the filesystem.
+Prompt is not supported by this role.
+  #   keylocation: "file:///use/local/etc/zfs/keys/tank/encyrpted-fs"
+  #   # passphrase | hex | raw
+  #   keyformat: "hex"

+# Defines if this role should manage the installation of ZFS, including updates.
+zfs_install_update: true

 # Defines if iscsitarget service is enabled
 zfs_iscsistarget_enable: "{{ zfs_enable_iscsi }}"